jie108/dagbagM/README.md

 ## Overview
 ```
-This repository contains 3 folders.
+This repository contains two folders.

 dagbagM:
 contains the R package "dagbagM" for learning directed acycic graphs for mixture of continuous and binary variables